Bidshem/interbank_network/Analysis/Readme.md

 ## Usage

-1. **Run Simulations**: Open each notebook and execute the cells sequentially to replicate the simulations.
+1. **Run Simulations**: Open the notebook and execute the cells sequentially to replicate the simulations.
-2. **Explore Results**: Review the `Results` folder for visual summaries and tables of the key findings.
-Figures and tables are labeled based on the specific simulation scenario they represent.
+2. **Explore Results**: Review the `Results` folder for visual summaries of the key findings.
+Figures are labeled based on the specific simulation scenario they represent.

 ## Requirements